About Rooki

 Immersing himself in the history of each figure, he sources imagery and text connected to their life, era and mythology.
 These fragments are layered, torn back and rebuilt repeatedly - revealing and obscuring over time.
 The biography is not simply illustrated; it is embedded in the material.

-The main portrait is then introduced - digitally and analogue manipulated - and further worked into the layers with paint, ripping, and additional poster fragments linked to the icon.
+The main portrait is then introduced, digitally and analogue manipulated, and further worked into the layers with paint, ripping, and additional poster fragments linked to the icon.
 The process is physical, iterative and destructive by design.

-The dripping crown appears throughout the work.
+The dripping crown appears throughout his works.

-In graffiti culture, a crown is earned, not self-appointed - a mark granted by respect from their peers and the street.
+In graffiti culture, a crown is earned, not self-appointed - a mark granted by respect from peers and the street.

 Rooki uses the crown in the same way.